davelpz/Resume/resume.md

 [Oracle SOA Suite, Java]
 	*Duties:*
 	- System Lead: managed distributed team to maintain a large Oracle Service Oriented Architecture (SOA) Suite solution
-	- Re-engineered system to micro-service based architecture
+	- Re-engineered system to micro-service based architecture and replaced the Oracle SOA solution for cost savings.
   - *Unified User Interface* - Enterprise provisioning portal
 [Java, HTML5, CSS3, JavaScript]
   Team Lead: managed an internationally distributed team of engineers to plan, design, develop, and implement a web portal.
 Worked with user group to gather, validate, and translate requirements into a technical solution.